SoulNight/WikipediaGame/WGIP.md

+Wikipedia Game Improvement Proposal (WGIP)

 Author: Tony Bautista & Aidan Lewis Grenz

-WGIP: Enhanced with "Milestones" Section

 Background
 The Wikipedia Game is a web-based game where players navigate from a given starting Wikipedia article to a target article using the fewest hyperlinks.
 The current algorithm employs a breadth-first search (BFS) approach, which does not prioritize the relevance of links based on content.